uddon/MakingVectorClass-inC-/README.md

 MakingVectorClass(LanguageInC++)

-As we know, using <vector> class is important to coders in Language C++ developing.
+As we know, using "vector" class is important to coders in Language C++ developing.

-Before we use <vector> class, we need to understand how it works.
+Before we use "vector" class, we need to understand how it works.

-So, I decided to make <vector> class.
+So, I decided to make "vector" class.